codeLoverX/login-todo-test-assessment/README.md

 1. Setup Mongodb Database

 a.
-Use  your local MongoDB and switch it on, if you have MongoDB installed.
+Use  the docker containerized MongoDB and switch it on, if you don't have MongoDB installed.
 Type:

 docker compose -f "docker-compose.yml" up -d --build

 b.
 If you have a local running MongoDB, you can ignore this Docker step.
-Change the port and .env in api/.env file at this line.
+Change the port as needed, by going to the .env in api/.env file and edit the port (and url) at this line.

 DB_CONNECTION=mongodb://localhost:27017/todos